Mae West

 Part of acclaimed filmmaker Frank Capra's "Wonders of Life" series of science-based films (which won an Emmy Award for Best Editing) teaches kids about the power of gamma rays and radiation.

-The bold Tira works as dancing beauty and lion tamer at a fair.
-Out of an urgent need of money, she agrees to a risky new number: she'll put her head into the lion's mouth!
-With this attraction, the circus makes it to New York and Tira can pursue her dearest occupation— flirting with rich men and accepting expensive presents.
+Bold performer Tira works as dancing beauty and lion tamer at a fair.
+Out of an urgent financial need, she agrees to a risky new number: she'll put her head into the lion's mouth!
+With this attraction, the circus makes it to New York and Tira can pursue her dearest occupation — flirting with rich men and accepting expensive presents.

 Myron Breckinridge flies to Europe to get a sex-change operation and is transformed into the beautiful Myra.
 She travels to Hollywood, meets up with her rich Uncle Buck and, claiming to be Myron's widow, demands money.
 Instead, Buck gives Myra a job in his acting school.
 There, Myra meets aspiring actor Rusty and his girlfriend, Mary Ann.
 With Myra as catalyst, the trio begin to outrageously expand their sexual horizons.